Skip to content

 2. State Management: React's state management capabilities enable you to handle dynamic data changes efficiently.
 This means you can easily manage and update the state as new data is fetched.

-3. Enhanced Interactivity: With React and JSX, you can create highly interactive UIs with real-time updates and smooth user experiences, such as automatically updating elements without a full page reload.
+3. Enhanced Interactivity: With React and JSX running in the browser, you can create highly interactive UIs with real-time updates and smooth user experiences, such as automatically updating elements without a full page reload.

 Building a Weather App with JSX